m-YoC/mdtk/README.md

 ### * options
     --file, -f  [+value]      Select a task file.
-    --nest, -n  [+value]      Set the nest maximum times of embedded comment (embed/task).
+    --nest, -n  [+value]      Set the nest maximum depth of embedded comment (embed/task).
                               Default is 20.
     --quiet, -q               Task output is not sent to standard output.
-    --all-task, -a            Can select private groups at the command.
+    --all-task, -a            Can select private groups and hidden tasks at the command.
-                              Or show all tasks that include private groups at task help.
+                              Or show all tasks that include private groups and hidden tasks  at task help.
-    --script, -s              Display run-script.
+    --script, -s              Display script.
-                              (= shebang + 'set -euo pipefail' + expanded-script)
-                              If --debug option is not set, do not run.
-    --debug, -d               Display expanded-script and run.
-                              If --script option is set, display run-script.
     --make-cache, -c          Make taskdata cache.
     --lib, -l  [+value]       Select a library file.
                               This is a special version of --file option.